-Worn by British Army Officers in World War I and made popular by Hollywood’s hottest leading men in the 40s and 50s, the trench coat has become an iconic wardrobe basic for both men and women.
+Worn by British Army Officers in World War I and made popular by Hollywood’s hottest leading men in the 40s and 50s, the trench coat has become an iconic wardrobe staple for both men and women.

 The easiest way to elevate a simple outfit is to throw a classic trench on top.
 In fact, I don’t do this often enough.
 Camel and black are the traditional colors, but don’t rule out grey or brown or even a fun color.
-I love a bright red trench coat in springtime especially!
+I love a bright red trench coat in springtime!

 #5. denim jacket

 A jean jacket is a rugged all-American classic, inspired more by working America than the streets of Paris or a Hollywood icon, but it’s a wardrobe classic nonetheless.
 The Levi’s trucker jacket made it famous, and many have since copied it.
 Since the trucker style denim jacket doesn’t seem to be going anywhere anytime soon, I decided to include it in this post.

 I wear my denim jacket over t-shirts with black jeans and sneakers for casual daytime looks, over silk shells with white jeans and pumps for church, and even over dresses and skirt outfits.
 You can see many of my denim jacket looks in this post: How to Wear a Denim Jacket.